patrickswijgman/snuggy/README.md

 ## Usage

 There is no extensive documentation, the example below should be enough to get you started!
-Also the source code is not a lot :wink:
+Also the source code of snuggy is not a lot :wink:

 ```typescript
 import { addCameraTransform, delta, drawSprite, isInputDown, loadFont, loadSound, loadTexture, resetTransform, run, scaleTransform, setCameraSmoothing, setFont, translateTransform } from "snuggy";